-The garment's marking indicates the protection class the garment has and the garment's expected lifetim Fabrics and retro-reflectives have been laboratory washed to determine the maximum number of cleaning cycles for which the reflective properties can be guaranteed.
+The garment's marking indicates the protection class the garment has and the garment's expected lifetime.
+Fabrics and retro-reflectives have been laboratory washed to determine the maximum number of cleaning cycles for which the reflective properties can be guaranteed.
 The laboratory tests do not evaluate wear and tear or factors that will affect the garment's lifetime (usage, work environments, care of the garment, et cetera).
 When garments are soiled, the protective properties are reduced.
-Regularly changing clothing will prevent dirt nating the materials and increase the garment's lifetime third edition of the standard replaces ISO 11612:2008 and includes a minor revision relating to the clause concerning garment overlapp and requirements for the area covered by the protective suit.
+Regularly changing clothing will prevent dirt impregnating the materials and increase the garment's lifetime.

+ISO 11612:2015 Protective clothing to protect against heat and flame A standard applicable for protective clothing with limited flame spread properties and where the user may be exposed to radiant, convective or contact heat and mother metal splashes.
+This third edition of the standard replaces ISO 11612:2008 and includes a minor revision relating to the clause concerning garment overlap and requirements for the area covered by the protective suit.
 For complete protection, it will be necessary to add protection for the head, hands and feet.
-For some work environments, appropriately respiratory equipment shall be considered.
-The standard provides minimum performance requirements categorised in four performance levels (1-4), where 1 indicates exposure to low risk and 4 indicates exposure to extreme risk.
-The marking indicates the level of protection using code letters and numbers.
-The level of protection provided shall be determined by the outcome of the risk assessment

-ISO 11612:2015 Protective clothing to protect against heat and flame

-A standard applicable for protective clothing with limited flame spread properties and where the user may be exposed to radiant, convective or contact heat and molten metal splashes.
-This third edition of the standard replaces ISO 11612:2008 and includes a minor revision relating to the